Negotiate or break in? How the police handle stand-offs with people who lock themselves in

 “Our preference is never to go in proverbially guns blazing, or baton swinging.
 We’d rather talk it out, have the person come out.”

-Singapore Civil Defence Force officers ended up rappelling down to rescue the suspect.

-“This one stands out a lot because there was a little bit of comedic effect,” AC Tan said.
-“When he was there (climbing down), he suddenly became very cooperative because he was really scared.”

-Another case two months ago threatened to turn into a protracted stand-off, when a person refused to let police investigating officers in to ask about a case of criminal intimidation.
+Recalling an incident two months ago, GRF officer Station Inspector (SI) Shahreel Samsudin said it looked like it could have turned into a protracted stand-off when a person refused to let police investigating officers in to ask about a case of criminal intimidation.

 READ: ‘Trained to take a bullet for VVIPs’: Inside SPF’s Counter Assault Unit which welcomes first female officer

-Note: Editor's note: An incident that the police dealt with has been removed from this story at the request of the Singapore Police Force as the case is before the courts.